 Whether you are clear already if copper or fiber is right for the project, or you suspect that copper might do the trick with the right protection, your final choice should consider the external environment and the stresses the cable will face.
 Remember the high cost of failure when mission critical networks go down and cable is the root cause?
 Your project will be well served by digging a little deeper into the specific application requirements.

-Here are some of the questions to ask about a particular application before selecting a particular jacketing for a cable:
+Here are some of the topics to consider about a particular application before selecting a cable jacket:

 The cable jacket can adapt a cable for particular environmental conditions, as shown in the following table: